-How to Easily Recover Lost Partitions on a Mac
+How to Easily Recover Deleted or Lost Partitions on a Mac

 recover deleted partition on mac